-We used our proprietary research framework to identify companies which we believe to be sustainable leaders or improvers.
+We used our proprietary research framework to analyse the foundations of each business to ensure proper context for our investments.
 This included the durability of its business model, the attractiveness of its industry, the strength of its financials and the sustainability of its economic moat.